 industrial designers create freehand drawings, make physical models, and use computer-aided design in their work.

-industrial design came of age at the beginning of the 20th century in Europe as mass production took hold and established the "consumer" market. today, the profession is front and center in creating new user experiences through digital interaction, service design, and product design.
+industrial design came of age at the beginning of the 20th century in Europe as mass production took hold and established the "consumer" market. today, the profession is front and center in creating new user experiences through human-centered design, digital interaction, service design, and product design.

 the dawn of industrial design is cited as early as 1750 with the advent of a school in france for the education of draughtsmen, but christopher dresser (d.
 1904) is credited as the "first" industrial designer of note. > http://en.wikipedia.org/wiki/Industrial_design